 - a.
 Give broad, positive support for the development and growth of the local economy though flexible and responsive planning and encourage local economic innovation. - b.
-Meet the needs of existing and future local businesses, including quality workspace, car parking and storage.
+Meet the needs of existing and future local businesses, including quality workspace, car parking and storage. - c.
+Any new or expanded business development should have a low impact on neighbouring properties and with the potential of offering job opportunities to local people.

-16.19.
+17.20.
 High Speed Broadband

-16.19.1.
+17.20.1.
 The provision of good telecommunications is increasingly important in the modern world.
 It is even more important in rural areas where physical transportation services are limited.

-16.19.2.
+17.20.2.
 Today, more than ever, people are working from home and the Covid-19 pandemic has accelerated this process on an exponential scale.
-It is likely that this increase in home working will not be reversed.
-It is the new norm.
+It is likely that this increase in home working will not be reversed and this could potentially be the new norm.

-16.19.3.
+17.20.3.
 The world of telecommunications and connectivity is a rapidly changing environment with new technological advances occurring all the time.
 However, it is considered that the provision of fibre optic connections is the most robust and future-proof method of delivering connectivity and this should be the aim for all new developments.
 Other technologies may provide interim solutions.

-16.19.4.
+17.20.4.
 Loxwood has its own BT telephone exchange where fibre broadband equipment is installed.
 Fibre optic cables have been connected to a number of cabinets within the village of Loxwood.
 The majority of cabling from the cabinet to the house is either copper or aluminium.
 The upload and download speeds are therefore a function of the distance of the house to the cabinet.
 The greater the distance, the slower the speed.

-16.19.5.
+17.20.5.
 West Sussex County Council has recently introduced the gigabit connectivity initiative making available £20 million to businesses to upgrade to gigabit technology.

-16.19.6.
+17.20.6.
 All developers should consider the connectivity requirements of their proposals at an early stage.
 A connectivity statement should be provided which sets out at the planning application stage how connectivity will be delivered within the development site.
 The statement should address how fibre connectivity will be provided from the BT exchange and or fibre connected roadside cabinet to the individual houses within the development.
-All houses should be networked with fibre technology
+All houses should be networked with fibre technology.

-16.19.7.
+17.20.7.
 The only exception to the connectivity requirements of the policy will be where it can be demonstrated, through consultation with Next Generation Access (NGA) Network providers, that this would not be either possible, practical or economically viable.
-In such circumstances sufficient and suitable ducting should be provided within the site and to the premises to facilitate ease of installation at a future date on an open access basis
+In such circumstances sufficient and suitable ducting should be provided within the site and to the premises to facilitate ease of installation at a future date on an open access basis.

+Policy 20 - High Speed Broadband Policy
-All new residential, commercial and community premises within the Neighbourhood Plan area should be served by a superfast broadband (fibre-optic) connection.

-Developers, at the time of submitting the planning application must provide a Connectivity Statement giving details of how fibre connectivity will be provided from the BT exchange to each individual house in the development.
-Fibre connectivity should be networked throughout each individual house.

-The only exception will be where it can be demonstrated, through consultation with Next Generation Access (NGA) Network providers, that this would not be possible, practical or economically viable.
-In such circumstances sufficient and suitable ducting should be provided within the site and to the premises to facilitate ease of installation at a future date on an open access basis
+- a).
+All new residential dwellings, commercial and community facilities should be served by a superfast broadband fibre- optic connection.
+Planning applications should be supported by a Connectivity Statement giving details of how fibre connectivity will be provided from the BT exchange to each individual house/building in the development and how fibre connectivity will be networked throughout each individual house/building. - b), Where it is satisfactorily demonstrated that it is not possible, practical or economically viable to provide a super-fast broadband connection in line with paragraph a). above through consultation and agreement with Next Generation Access Network Providers, then sufficient and suitable ducting should be provided within the site and to the premises to facilitate ease of installation at a future date on an open access basis.

-16.20.
-Traffic Calming and Speed through the Parish
+17.21.
+Traffic Calming & Speed through the Parish